-Although I did not see the wisdom of calling a formal meeting of the atmosphere created by the ZOA meeting called by Dr. Goldstein - there may be a legitimate difference of opinion on that score - I nevertheless wanted to inform the leaders of all the parties of what was transpiring.
-Accordingly, during the day, I met informally with some of the leaders of the ZOA, Poale Zion and the Mizrachi.
-I had also invited Mrs. Epstein and Mrs. Halprin of the
+Emergency Council in the setting of the American Jewish Conference, and in the atmosphere created by the TOA meeting called by Dr. Goldstein -- there may be a legitimate difference of opinion on that score -- I nevertheless wanted to inform the leaders of all the parties of what was transpiring.
+Accordingly, during the day, I met informally with some of the leaders of the ZOA, Poals Zion and the Mizrachi.
+I had also invited Mrs. Epstein and Mrs. Halprin of the Hadassah to meet with me.
+Mrs. Epstein refused.
+She wanted a meeting of the Emergency Council.
+Mrs. Halprin, too, did not come.